Flow-Launcher/docs/API-Reference/Flow.Launcher.Plugin/IPublicAPI/LogException.md

 # IPublicAPI.LogException method

 Log an Exception.
-Will throw if in debug mode so developer will be aware, otherwise logs the eror message.
+Will throw if in debug mode so developer will be aware, otherwise logs the error message.
 This is the primary logging method used for Flow

 ```csharp
 public void LogException(string className, string message, Exception e,